Facts about Vitamin B12

 What about supplements?

-If you don't get enough vitamin B12 from foods, you can take a multivitamin supplement.
-Strict vegetarians who do not eat fortified cereals or fortified soy foods need to take vitamin B12 in a supplement.
-Also, older adults often do not absorb vitamin B12 very well.
-If they don't get adequate B12 from fortified foods, they need a supplement as well.
+If you don't get enough vitamin B12 from foods, you can take an oral dietary supplement.
+Strict vegetarians (or vegans) who do not eat fortified cereals or fortified soy foods need to take vitamin B12 as a supplement.
+Also, adults over the age of 50 often do not absorb vitamin B12 very well due to decreased acidity in the stomach, for example.
+If they don't get adequate B12 from fortified foods, they are advised to take a supplement.

 Where can I get more information?